docsible/docsible/README.md

 - `--graph`: Generate mermaid for role and playbook.
 - `--no-backup`: Ignore existent README.md and remove before generate a new one.
 (Optional).
 - `--comments`: Read comments from tasks files.
 (Optional).
+- `--md-template`: Specifies the path to the markdown template file.
+(Optional).

 ## Data Sources